ibm-cloud-docs/cloud-databases/hosting-pricing.md

 The following tables provide the estimated monthly charges for a range of configurations.
 Actual billing for usage is done on an hourly basis, so database instances that exist for less than a full month will be charged based on the number of hours they existed.

-## Estimated Monthly Charges - Shared Compute
+## Estimated monthly charges - Shared Compute
 {: #hosting-pricing}

 | vCPUs | GB RAM | GB disk | PostgreSQL | MongoDB Standard Edition | Elasticsearch Enterprise Edition |